What does carcinoma mean?

 - Adenocarcinoma – This is a type of cancer made up of epithelial cells that normally stick together to form round structures called glands.
 These kinds of epithelial cells are found inside the stomach, colon, breast, and prostate.
 Adenocarcinoma can start in any location where glands are normally found.

-If you have been diagnosed with a carcinoma, your prognosis depends on many factors including:
+If you have been diagnosed with a carcinoma, the behavior of the tumour depends on many factors including: